felixfrontend/m-cash/README.md

 # m-cash
- this mockup is about business
+ this mockup is about business but so far without adaptive